solace-fi/solace-docs/docs/why-solace.md

 # Why Solace?

 Why Solace?
-Well that's easy.
-It's because we offer a number of advantages over the competition that results in a better experience, better coverage, lower rates, is more efficient and yields higher returns.
+It's because we offer a number of advantages over our peers that results in a better experience, better coverage, lower rates, is more efficient and yields higher returns.

 Because we focus first on providing coverage as opposed to prioritizing raising capital and farming, this allows us to deliver the best user experience and value possible while ensuring that coverage and protecting user’s funds.